nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
-  * Cons: We must ensure that the implementation of each individual command are correct.
+  * Cons: Additional implementation of each individual command requires more time and effort spent on achieving undo/redo behaviour for said command.

 ### \[Proposed\] Data archiving